-- 1. Choose File-New, select the APA Style Report (6th Edition) template, and click Create.
+- 1. Choose File→New, search for and select the APA Style Report (6th Edition) template, and click Create. - Scroll through the Word document to view the types and formats of items that you may want to include in your report. - 2.
+Choose File→New, search for and select the Resume (Color) template, and click Create.

-Scroll through the Word document to view the types and formats of items that you may want to include in your report. - 2.
-Choose File→New, select the Resume (Color) template, and click Create. - You may have to scroll down to find the template.
-Review the document to locate what is automatically filled in based on the Word Options settings, as well as text placeholders that request your input. - 3.
-Choose File→New and select the Welcome to Word template or another template of your choice. - Notice the document formatting and review the text contained in the file. - 4.
-Close all open files without saving, and then exit Word.
+You may have to scroll down to find the template.
+Review the document to locate what is automatically - filled in based on the Word Options settings, as well as text placeholders that request your input.3.
+Choose File→New and then search for and select the Welcome to Word template or another template of your choice. - Notice the document formatting and review the text contained in the file. - 4.
+Close all open files without saving and leave Word open for the next exercise.